jupyter-lsp/jupyterlab-lsp/README.md

    or permanently by setting `c.Completer.use_jedi = False` in your [`ipython_config.py` file](https://ipython.readthedocs.io/en/stable/config/intro.html?highlight=ipython_config.py#systemwide-configuration).

-1. (Linux/OSX-only) As a security measure Jupyter limits file access to the Jupyter root directory (the place where you launch the Jupyter server).
-Thus, in order to allow `jupyterlab-lsp` to navigate to external files such as packages installed system-wide or to libraries inside a virtual environment (`conda`, `pip`, ...) this access control mechanism needs to be circumvented: Inside your Jupyter root directory create a symlink named *.lsp_symlink* pointing to your system root */*.
+1. (Optional, Linux/OSX-only) As a security measure by default Jupyter serve only allows access to files under the Jupyter root directory (the place where you launch the Jupyter server).
+   Thus, in order to allow `jupyterlab-lsp` to navigate to external files such as packages installed system-wide or to libraries inside a virtual environment (`conda`, `pip`, ...) this access control mechanism needs to be circumvented: inside your Jupyter root directory create a symlink named _.lsp_symlink_ pointing to your system root `/`.

    ```
    ln -s / .lsp_symlink
    ```

    As this symlink is a hidden file the Jupyter server must be instructed to serve hidden files.
-Either use the appropriate commandline flag:
+Either use the appropriate command line flag:

    ```
    jupyter lab --ContentsManager.allow_hidden=True
    ```

-   or, alternatively, set the corresponding setting inside your *jupyter_server_config.py*.
+   or, alternatively, set the corresponding setting inside your `jupyter_server_config.py`.

+   Help in implementing a custom [`ContentsManager`](https://github.com/jupyter-lsp/jupyterlab-lsp/issues/850) which will enable navigating to external files without the symlink is welcome.

 ### Configuring the servers